Q: What Is a FOUNDATION CERTIFICATION?

 Q: I have a 433(A) document; why isn't that enough?

-A: When a manufactured home is installed on a foundation system, the local building department will issue a permit for the homes installation and perform a final inspection when the installation is complete.
-Upon a satisfactory final inspection, the building department will record a document typically referred to as HCD FORM 433(A), which includes a Certificate of Occupancy.
+When a manufactured home is installed on a foundation system, the local building department will issue a permit for the homes installation and perform periodic inspections of the installation process.
+Upon a satisfactory final inspection, the building department will record a document referred to as HCD FORM 433(A), which includes a Certificate of Occupancy.
 This document provides NOTICE OF MANUFACTURED HOME, MOBILE HOME OR COMMERCIAL MODULAR-INSTALLATION ON A FOUNDATION SYSTEM, and references the homeowner, property address, local agency, issuing permit, permit number, unit description and date of manufacture, assessor’s parcel number, and date of recordation.

 Q: Why is the lender requiring this?

 A: The Lender is the true owner of a home with a mortgage until that mortgage is paid off.
-For that reason, the Lender needs to ensure that what they are loaning on is structurally sound and compliant with State and Federal standards and local building codes This compliance not only minimizes the risk on the lender's investment, but also protects the health and safety of the occupant(s) of the home.
+For that reason, the Lender needs to ensure that what they are loaning on is structurally sound, safe, and compliant with State and Federal standards and local building codes.
+This compliance not only minimizes the risk on the lender's investment, but also protects the health and safety of the occupant(s) of the home.